Silo data storage facilities

 - and for many this will be the preferred way of using the silos.

 Are disk quotas imposed on the silos?

 - No!
-Per-user disk quotas are not imposed on either silo as this would defeat the object of this facility.
-However, there is a finite limit set by the available space on each silo server - the maximum contiguous file space that can be provided on the silos is 10.4 Tb.
+Per-user disk quotas are not imposed on any silo as this would defeat the object of this facility.
+However, there is a finite limit set by the available space on each silo server - the maximum contiguous file space that can be provided on the silos is 10.4 TB.